deizianens/next-js-boilerplate/README.md

 # Boilerplate NextJS

-Boilerplate for a NextJS project with Typescript, Jest, React Testing Library, Storybook and Styled Components.
+Boilerplate for a NextJS project with:
+- Typescript
+- Jest
+- React Testing Library
+- Storybook
+- Styled Components
+- Eslint
+- Prettier
+- Husky

 To use this boilerplate, do: